LDBologni/School_District_Analysis/README.md

 ![Math_scores_by_type](https://user-images.githubusercontent.com/98929742/158096854-6a5ec67c-3d5e-450f-9ab5-04a0d2d8c90e.JPG)

 ## Summary

-Unfortunately, it is not possible to determine the extent of the potential academic dishonesty or identify soecific indivuals to exclude from the dataset.
-As a consequence of this, the entire ninth grade of students from Thomas High School have had their scores omitted from the results.
-This is a suboptimal situation because a full set of data is ideal for creating the most accurate results.
+Due to the potential academic dishonesty of the 9th grade students at Thomas High School, a full dataset had to be removed, resulting in an altered data set with the following results:

-Replacing the ninth graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to plummet.
-The district as a whole has also had its average math and reading scores decrease, as well as the overall passing percentage for students.
-Furthermore, Thomas High School lost its placement as a top five school within this District.
-However, after updating the total student counts to exclude the Thomas High School ninth graders and omitting their scores from the dataset, Thomas High School regained its high average scores and retained its position as the number two school in the District.
-To view the full script, please open PyCitySchools_Challenge.ipynb in Jupyter Notebook.
+-The overall passing percentage for Thomas High School dramatically dropped from 91% to 65%.

+-Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses

+-Lowest overall passing percentage

+-Lowest math passing percentage

+-Lowest reading passing percentage